petershin/liferay-learn/docs/dxp/latest/en/system-administration/file-storage/other-file-store-types/microsoft-azure-blob-storage.md

 Next, do the following to enable the connection to your Liferay instance,

 * [Configure the File Store Method via the Control Panel](#configuring-the-store)
-* Set the [`dl.store.impl` portal property to use Azure Blog Storage](#setting-azure-blog-storage-as-default-store) as the default storage method
+* Set the [`dl.store.impl` portal property to use Azure Blob Storage](#setting-azure-blob-storage-as-default-store) as the default storage method

 ```{warning}
 If a database transaction rollback occurs in a Document Library, the transaction’s file system changes are not reversed.
 Inconsistencies between Document Library files and those in the file system store can occur and may require manual synchronization.
 All of the DXP stores except for DBStore are vulnerable to this limitation.